sabotrax/monisrahmen/README.md

 * 1 USB-A to Micro USB-B cable
 * 1 USB-A to USB-C cable
 * 1 USB wall charger
   The power draw of the display is about 350 mA.
+100 mA when blanked.
 * 6 square head female-to-female DuPont cables
 * 1 4x1 male pin-headers
 * Small cable ties